g1eny0ung/hugo-theme-dream/docs/README.md

 ## Documentation

+*This is the [GoHugo.io](https://themes.gohugo.io/themes/hugo-theme-dream/) and docs README.md*

-Read offline: a copy is included in [the docs folder](/docs).
+Read offline: a copy is included here in [the docs folder](/docs).

 Read online: [https://g1eny0ung.site/hugo-theme-dream](https://g1eny0ung.site/hugo-theme-dream)

 ## Version history
-See [the Changelog](docs/CHANGELOG.md) for breaking changes and important announcements.
+See [the Changelog](/docs/CHANGELOG.md) for breaking changes and important announcements.

 ## Installation